ochui/django-simple-referrals/README.rst

 --------

 * TODO
-- Create a class for extracting the defaul UUID token
+- Create a class for extracting the default UUID token
 - Added social buttons with link and token

 Running Tests